LuongHongTienDat/demoBlockchain/README.md

-# Ethereum Blockchain Application - Todo List
+# Ethereum Blockchain Application - QR creator for product data

 Simple demo of a Blockchain app powered by smart contracts.
 Understand how blockchain works and how to connect an application with a decentralized platform.